Request For Proposals

 - Do I have to go to AMSS every year?

-We encourage all PIs to attend the Alaska Marine Science Symposium every year.
-However, it is only mandatory to attend once, towards the completion of your project in order to present your final results.
+We encourage all PIs to include funds in their budget to attend the Alaska Marine Science Symposium every year, especially towards the completion of your project to present your final results.